Permanent Makeup FAQ

 What colors/pigments can I choose from?

-I have a large range of pigments, however normally I will blend 2 or sometimes even 3 pigments to create a customized color for you.
+We have a large range of pigments, however normally we will blend 2 or sometimes even 3 pigments to create a customized color for you.
 For eyeliner, normally true black is used, but there are other options, such as very dark brown, dark blue, violet and green, and charcoal grey.

 How long does it last for?